Aquarela-Advanced-Analytics/r2vortx/README.md

 ## 02 - Usage

-To use the package, you need to add
+To use the package, you need to add the following command:
 ```
 library("r2vortx")
 ```